anton-akulenko/app/README.md

 ## Instalation:

-Just clone the repo and install the requirements using ```pip install -r requirements.txt```
+Just clone the repo and install the requirements using ```pip install -r requirements.txt``` You need to re-create .env file from the uploaded .env-example.
+Replace your OPENAI_API_KEY

 ## How to run locally: